dappforce/subsocial-web-app/README.md

 [![Subsocial demo #4, 2019-11-28](http://i3.ytimg.com/vi/pFGvlKpJdss/maxresdefault.jpg)](https://www.youtube.com/watch?v=pFGvlKpJdss)

-## Run locally
+## Run locally in dev mode

-There is an easy way to run this web UI on you local machine while connected to Subsocial's remote server.
+If you want to develop Subsocial's web UI or just check it out locally, there is an easy way to do it.

 1. Clone this repo: